salkuadrat/universe/README.md

 ```

 You can get your own MapBox access token from [here](https://account.mapbox.com/access-tokens/).\
-Please always use your own access token for each of your projects.
+Please always use your own access token in your projects.

 [Complete MapBox example](example/lib/src/map_provider/mapbox.dart)